ama2488/nutriSNP/README.md

 ## Getting Started

-In order to get a copy of this application running on your local machine, simply download this repository and run the following command in the project folder.
+In order to get a copy of this application running on your local machine, simply download this repository and run the following command in the project folder (this assumes you have Node and NPM installed..
+If not, you may install these using [these instructions](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment) from Mozilla.

 ```
 $ npm install